Long-Term Ecological Goals

 Your Forever Redwood furniture purchase funds the restoration work entirely.
 Thank you for your support.
 We hope to restore nearby forests in the coming years.
 There is no lack of overly harvested forestland anywhere in the world.

-OGA begins by thinning the hardwoods at the same rate they are growing (about 35% each decade) so they will not increase in actual volume over time.
-Many of the thinned trees are of poor quality or are suppressed trees that will not survive and contribute to the already high fire hazard.
+OGA begins by thinning the hardwoods at the same rate they are growing (about 35% per decade) so they will not increase in actual volume over time.
+Many of the thinned trees are either poor quality or suppressed trees that will not survive and contribute to the increasingly high fire hazards.
 Each thinning is a labor intensive effort (no chemicals are ever used) that lowers the fire hazard while improving overall tree quality and spacing.
 Practicing these steps consistently over time allow the large softwood trees to slowly regain dominance of the forest again.
-OGA also thins the softwoods (Redwood, Douglas-fir and Sugar Pine) at 10% per decade while the forest is growing approximately 35% per decade at this point in its maturation.
+OGA also thins the softwoods (Redwood, Douglas-fir and Sugar Pine) at 10% per decade while the forest grows approximately 35% per decade (at this point in its maturation).
 From this very conservative harvesting, we make our "Mature Redwood" and "Redwood" grades of lumber furniture.
 Careful soil building and tree planting practices are an integral part of restoration.
-We plant several thousand 3 to 4 ft tall seedlings with hearty well-established 5 gallon root balls each winter.
+Each winter, we plant several thousand 3 to 4 ft. tall seedlings with hearty, well-established 5 gallon root balls.
 The trees are grown in our nursery and planted in-between trees in thinned areas where the canopy is mostly closed.

 OGA takes extreme measures to care for and rebuild the forest soil.
-We do not burn slash, never run equipment off skid trails and do not use chemicals of any kind including fertilizers.
-All leaves and small branches are cut to below 1 ft of height and spread on the forest floor to add nutrients and structure to the soil.
-Most down woody debris that was inherited on our lands is retained and each 10-year thinning adds more downed logs to build moisture and habitat.
+We do not burn slash, we never run equipment off skid trails, we do not use chemicals of any kind, and we do not use fertilizers.
+All leaves and small branches are cut to below 1 ft. of height, and are spread on the forest floor to add both nutrients and structure to the soil.
+Most of the fallen, woody debris that was inherited on our lands is retained, and each 10-year thinning adds more downed logs to build moisture and habitat.
 We thin "from below" and remove many lower limbs of retained trees to lower the risk of catastrophic fire.
 We retain most "wildlife" trees (snags, dead top trees, etc.) and set aside 5 trees (of all species) per acre to never be cut.
 Combining these steps and many more helps the forest develop large mature and old-growth trees over time.

 If you own forestland that needs restoration and re-vitalization we can help.
 If you own Redwood forestlands in Sonoma, Mendocino or Humboldt counties and are interesting in having your lands managed under a Restoration Forestry regimen long-term, please email us at [email protected] or download our Forest Restoration Manual.

 Would you like to learn more about Restoration Forestry?
-Our Restoration Forestry manual includes references to excellent books on good forestry practices Also, we invite you to read "The Economic Aspect of Ecoforestry" by the late Dr. Hans Burkhardt, one of the guiding lights of the Restoration Forestry movement and a personal mentor to our team.
+Our Restoration Forestry manual includes references to excellent books on good forestry practices.
+We also invite you to read "The Economic Aspect of Ecoforestry" by the late Dr. Hans Burkhardt, one of the guiding lights of the Restoration Forestry movement and a personal mentor to our team.